The Prof. Rahamimoff Travel Grants for Young Scientists

 - The split program does not apply to Travel Grants; applications in all fields supported by the BSF can be submitted each year.

-- The program will not support participation in conferences or trips by late-stage PhD students.
+- The program will not support participation in conferences, or trips by very early/late-stage Ph.D. students.

 - Submitting an application before the PhD research program/plan is formally approved by the university is not recommended.